digitalservicebund/ris-adm-literature/doc/adr/0010-single-app-for-administrative-directives-and-literature.md

   - selbständige Literatur (SLI)
   - unselbständige Literatur (ULI)

+Because administrative directives and literature are two different business domains, they should be separated in the database, meaning two data sources and different database users to ensure strict isolation.

 This raises the architectural question of whether to:
 - Build a separate app (or apps) dedicated to these new document types, or
 - Extend the existing BSG app to handle multiple document types and user flows.